2026 United States House of Representatives elections in Illinois: District 7

 The 7th district is based in the West Side and downtown of Chicago, including Austin, East Garfield Park, the Loop, the Near North Side, the Near South Side, the Near West Side, North Lawndale, West Garfield Park, and West Town.
 It also takes in the villages of Oak Park and Maywood.
-The incumbent is Democrat Danny Davis, who was re-elected with 83.3% of the vote in 2024.
-Davis is not running for re-election.
+The incumbent is Democrat Danny Davis, who was re-elected with 83.3% of the vote in 2024, however did not run for re-election in 2026.